s3cmd is a popular cross-platform command-line tool for managing S3 and S3-compatible object stores.

 ~/.s3cfg file with the following command:

 -c flag and supplying a filename.
 The configuration file will be created in the directory where you issue the command, so specify the path if you want it created elsewhere.
-To use a configuration file this way, you must explicitly provide it at the end of each command by appending

 The script begins by asking for an Access Key and Secret Key.
 If you don’t already have keys, you can generate a set for s3cmd by visiting the control panel’s API page.